Vidal: Pre-Spanish kingdoms

 Mares wrote that by the 1680s the Vidal family had "governed the city of Valencia for three hundred years"; indeed, there were at least twelve members of the Vidal family present when the city was signed over to James I of Aragon in the 13th century, most of whom received land grants.
-(Note: Ferrer Vidal was given the property of Ali Alhadava; Domingo Vidal was given that of Mahomet Alquertevi; Berenguer Vidal was given that of Ali Amnalezmer (or Abnalezmer); Guillen Vidal received that of Ebray Abneledi; Alegre Vidal received the property of Ali Amizleati; Bernardo Vidal was given Carpesa; Bertran Vidal received land in Avingahuf; J. Vidal was given property and inheritance of Juçef Abnibediç; G. Vidal received land in Coscollar as well as the property of Aly Alamello and properties of Juçef Benaladip next to that of Alamello; B. Granera Vidal was among the people awarded Castellón to split between themselves; J. Vidal was one of three people awarded land in "Beniloco near Maçalmarda"; and B. Vidal received other land near la Boatella.
-Guillen Vidal (son of Ramon Vidal), Juan Vidal, Bernardo Vidal (I) Pedro Vidal, Berenguer Vidal, and Bernardo Vidal (II) are named as participants in the conquest.)
-The knight Bernardo Vidal had been an advisor to James I during the conquest of Valencia.
-(Note: A relative of, but not the same person as, the Bernardo Vidal from whom Mares said the surname originated.)
+The knight Bernardo Vidal (a relative of, but not the same person as, the Bernardo Vidal from whom Mares said the surname originated) had been an advisor to James I during the conquest of Valencia.
 According to Francisco Diago, Bernardo Vidal de Besalú (either the advisor Bernardo Vidal or his relative) was courageous in the Battle of the Puig and was thus awarded Carpesa by James I. (Note: The Llibre del Repartiment recorded that Carpesa was given to Bernardo Vidal de Besalú.
-The Trobes de mossèn Jaume Febrer suggest Vidal sold it back to James I.) Additionally, Berenguer Vidal and the Bishop of Valencia were entrusted with distribution of lands in the new Kingdom of Valencia and for drawing borders with the Kingdom of Castile.
+The Trobes de mossèn Jaume Febrer suggest Vidal sold it back to James I.)

+Additionally, Berenguer Vidal was among those entrusted with distribution of lands in the new Kingdom of Valencia and for drawing borders with the Kingdom of Castile; another was Vidal de Canellas, bishop of Huesca in the 13th century.
+In the 14th century, the bishop of Valencia was called Vidal, third son of the first Vidal de Blanes; bishop Vidal's nephew, Vidal de Blanes (III), became governor of Valencia in 1413.